QuickMythril/qortal-mcp-server/DESIGN.md

 - `tools.*` – tool implementations that validate inputs, orchestrate calls to `qortal_api.client`, and normalize outputs.
 - `server.py` – FastAPI app exposing each tool as an HTTP endpoint and/or
   MCP/JSON‑RPC method, depending on integration.
-Also provides `/health` and a minimal MCP gateway (see `mcp-manifest.json`).
+Also provides `/health`, `/metrics`, and a minimal MCP gateway (see `mcp-manifest.json`) with per-request IDs in responses.

 ### 4.3 Error handling